 Sam and Alex had the Christmas fudgy chocolate cake.

 Pricey at P1000 per person?
 Yeah.
-But when you consider the quality of the food and service, it was worth the price tag.
-Besides, it was New Year’s Eve.
+It was New Year’s Eve.